 Trastevere: The Village Within the City

-Charming, cobblestoned Trastevere is often called the Brooklyn of Rome.
+Charming, cobblestoned Trastevere is often considered Rome's Greenwich Village .
 Staunchly resisting the tides of change for centuries, the off-the-beaten-path district was known—until the millionaires and chichi real estate agents arrived a decade ago—as "the real Rome."
 It’s heavily populated by romani di Roma—those born and bred in the Eternal City for at least three generations—who call themselves the only true Romans.
 To brook no arguments, they named their charming July fete the Festa de Noantri: the "Festival of We Others," as the people of Trastevere pugnaciously labeled themselves so as to be distinguished from "Voiantri," the "you others" of the rest of Rome or anywhere else.

 In fact, the Trasteverini have always been proud and combative, a breed apart.
 Dating back to republican times when it hosted both Jewish and Syriac communities as well as assorted slaves and sailors, the area was only incorporated into the "Urbs" (or city proper) by Emperor Augustus in 7 BC.
 By the Middle Ages, Trastevere still wasn't considered truly part of Rome, and the "foreigners" who populated its maze of alleys and piazzas fought bitterly to obtain recognition for the neighborhood as a rione (district), or official district of the city.
 In the 14th century the Trasteverini won out and became full-fledged Romans, while stoutly maintaining their separate identity.

 It's been the case ever since.
 Trastevere has always attracted "outsiders," and those have included celebrated artists and artisans.
 Raphael's model and mistress, the dark-eyed Fornarina (literally, "the baker's daughter"), is believed to have been a Trasteverina.
 The artist reportedly took time off from painting the Galatea in the nearby Villa Farnesina to woo the winsome girl at the tavern now occupied by the district's most toothsome restaurant, Romolo's.
 Long cocooned from "the strange disease of modern life," the district these days has been colonized with trendy boutiques and discos.
-Today, it’s newly hip with actors and alternative thinkers.
-No matter: tourists still love the place, with good reason.
-Long considered Rome's "Greenwich Village," Trastevere remains a delight for dialecticians, biscuit eaters, winebibbers, and book browsers alike.
+Today, it’s newly hip with actors and alternative thinkers, as well as legions of American students studying at John Cabot University.
+Tourists love the place, with good reason.
+Trastevere remains a delight for dialecticians, biscuit eaters, winebibbers, and book browsers alike.

 The best gateway to Trastevere turns out to be one of Rome's most picturesque: the Ponte Fabricio over the Isola Tiberina, the island wedged between Trastevere and the Campo area.
 As you stride over Rome's oldest bridge, let's not forget that Trastevere, literally translated, means "across the Tiber."